Academic Regulations and Requirements

 White Coat Ceremony

-All students are expected to attend and participate in the School of Pharmacy Professional Dedication Ceremony during the fall semester of the P2 year, unless previously excused, in writing, in advance of the event by the Dean or designee.
+All students are required to attend and participate in the School of Pharmacy Professional Dedication Ceremony during the fall semester of the P2 year held in Kansas City, unless previously excused, in writing, in advance of the event by the Dean or designee.

 Pre-NAPLEX